oveddan/blog/content/posts/presence/controlling-a-kinetic-sculpture/index.md

 caption:  The installation is composed of a webcam, servo motors connected to tubes, and a pc that performs the gaze prediction and motor position calculations.

 It works as follows:

 1. A webcam captures a video feed and sends it over usb to a computer
 2. On the computer, opencv is used to extract faces and eyes from the frames of the video feed
 3. A pre-trained caffe model is fed these extracted features as inputs and outputs the predicted gaze
-4. The predicted gaze is sent over socket to a processing sketch
+4. The predicted gaze is sent over socket to a Processing sketch
-5. The processing sketch calculates servo positions that will reveal a pattern based on the gaze position.
+5. The Processing sketch calculates servo positions that will reveal a pattern based on the gaze position.
-6. The processing sketch sends the servo positions over serial to a Mini-Maeastro 24-channel servo controller.
+6. The Processing sketch sends the servo positions over serial to a Mini-Maeastro 24-channel servo controller.
 7. The servo controller rotates 21 Futaba (TODO: get model) servos into the specified positions.

 The flow of data starts with a webcam attached to the installation.
 This is connected